 Individual donors fund the upfront cost of sending technologies to the project location by donating to the project of their choice.
-When the project is fully funded, Kopernik ships the technology to its local partners, who distribute it in local communities at a locally affordable price, paying in full or in installments.
+When the project is fully funded, Kopernik ships the technology to its tech distribution partners, who distribute it in local communities at a locally affordable price, paying in full or in installments.

 Who started Kopernik?

 Toshi Nakamura and Ewa Wojkowska founded Kopernik after seeing that life-changing and affordable technologies existed, but they weren’t reaching the people who lived in the ‘last mile’.
 They wanted to bridge the gap, and left a decade of service with the United Nations to launch Kopernik in 2010.